fourstix/Elfos-utils/README.md

 **Note:**
 The cmd program occupies memory from $5000 to $6000.
 Programs up to 12K in size that load at $2000 can be run from a command file.
 If a program allocates memory so that the heap goes below $6000, the command interpreter will exit with an 'Out of Memory' error.

+## find
+**Usage:** find [-i|-p|-h] *filename* [directory, default = current] Search a directory and its sub-directories for file names matching *filename*.
+The option  -i will ignore case when matching, the option -p, will match *filename* as prefix to file names and the option -h, will include hidden files and directories in the search.

 ## flags
 **Usage:** flags *filename*
 Show the Elf/OS flags associated with the file.
 Display 'd' for a directory file, 'x' for an executable file, 'h' for a hidden file and 'w' for write-protected file.
 If a flag is not set, then a dot '.' is displayed instead.
 The string '. . . .' means no flags are set for the file.